animatlabs/animatlabs.github.io/_drafts/2027-05-03-yarp-reverse-proxy-gateway.md

 ---
 title: "YARP: Build a Custom API Gateway in 50 Lines of C#"
 excerpt: >-
   "YARP powers billions of daily requests at Microsoft.
 It's also the easiest way to build a custom API gateway in .NET.
-Here's a production-ready setup."
+A production-ready setup walkthrough."
 categories:
   - Technical
   - .NET